Contact: Harry Gerowe, MS, LADC, CCDP, SCPG. Email: firstname.lastname@example.org

 According to Project Match, a multisite clinical trial of alcohol treatment at the University of Connecticut Health Center, “no single treatment is effective for all persons with alcohol (drug) problems.
 A more promising strategy involves assigning patients to alternative treatments based on specific needs and characteristics of patients”.

 Project Match was conducted between 1989 and 1997 wherein more than 1,700 individuals suffering from alcohol dependence were assigned to one of the three successful drug treatment therapies used by professional drug rehab programs.
 The therapy used was called 12-step facilitation, wherein a licensed therapist assists clients through Bill Wilson’s 12-step method.
-The second was cognitive behavioral therapy (CBT) which teaches individuals with a substance use issue to recognize the triggers and situations that have lead to relapse.
-By specifically identifying people, places and situations that have lead to relapse, individuals can learn to avoid these compromising situations in the future.
+The second was cognitive behavioral therapy (CBT) which teaches individuals with a substance use issue to recognize the triggers and situations that have led to relapse.
+By specifically identifying people, places and situations that have led to relapse, individuals can learn to avoid these compromising situations in the future.
 Finally, motivational enhancement therapy (MET) was incorporated.
-MET is an individual-therapy-interview process that strengthens a person’s reasons for maintaining recovery.
+MET, currently referred to as Motivational Interviewing (MI), is an individual-therapy-interview process that strengthens a person’s reasons for maintaining recovery.

 The final conclusion of Project Match was that all three of these therapies were about equally successful at reducing alcohol (drug) intake among participants.
 12 step facilitation was substantially more effective at achieving total abstinence as compared to just limiting alcohol (drug) consumption.